Preparing Your Kids to Go Back to School

 If you’re in a SATS, GCSE or A-Level year, make sure your children understand what is coming in the year ahead.
 It can be particularly anxious for kids in those crucial final years as exams have been on hiatus.
 Try and manage that anxiety and ease any concerns before they head back to the classroom.

 If your little one is starting at school, you’ll probably have a lot of questions ahead of their first day.
-You’d most likely have a lot of questions even if your child weren’t starting school in the middle of a pandemic!
+But, of course, you’d most likely have a lot of questions even if your child weren’t starting school in the middle of a pandemic!

 Get in touch with your child’s school ahead of induction if you need clarification on any of the guidance that they’re releasing around your child’s safety.
 Most schools open around two weeks before the children return but do operate with only a skeleton staff.
 Your kids will be in good hands, but there are some exercises that you can do ahead of them starting school.